Estonian Defence Forces: Land Forces

 The Estonian Land Forces (Estonian: Maavägi) is the main arm of the defence forces.
 The average size of the military formation in peacetime is about 6,700, about 3,200 of whom being conscripts.
 The Army component of the operational structure consists of the Estonian Division, which includes the 1st and 2nd Infantry Brigades, as well as an artillery battalion and support units.

 Both infantry brigades act as training and support frames for deployable units.

-The Land Force's development priorities are the capability to participate in missions outside the national territory and the capability to perform operations to protect the territory of Estonia, also in co-operation with the Allies.
+The Land Force's development priorities are the capability to participate in missions outside the national territory and the capability to perform operations to protect the territory of Estonia, also in co-operation with allied forces.